zkhundkar/VbtmcPORkTqFuOmcLiwpgkmdIOqZQT/mnist/readme.md

-# Iscan

-None of them are projects or reports that are complete in them selves, but there is enough detail to give you a sense of their scope.

-> If you wish to review any of the projects in their full glory, please send me an email with your contact information (valid email), and reason you want to look at them.

- IScan - multi-threaded standalone document server in python.
-The server uses a proprietary custom protocol
+# MNIST with Keras/Tensorflow on GPU

+>This is intended as a walk-through of classification as an introduction to neural networks and deep learning.
+The dataset is the well-known MNIST dataset of 28x28 grayscale images of isolated handwritten digits that has been well studied in the literature.
+The methods I employ here are gathered from textbooks or online tutorials as simple illustrations of how they can be applied using Keras.
+My goal is to use this notebook as a template for experimenting with parameters and architectures to gain some intuition in this area.

+>

 ## Usage ##
 The content included here is for review only.
-Please do not fork.

 ## License ##
-All rights reserved